The Pros and Cons of an HOA

 Stereotyping is not something anyone should be doing.
 However, at the same time, stereotypes do typically stem from some truth.
 Not every HOA will have these issues, but some more common ones are below.

-• Not Always Applicable: Yes, there is something to being part of a community, and sometimes that means paying money for things that may not be applicable or used by that person.
+• Not Always Applicable: Yes, there is something to being part of a community association, and sometimes that means paying money for things that may not be applicable or used by that person.
 Sometimes, it can feel over the top.
 If someone never golfs, spending $50 a month for the golf course adds up and can feel like throwing money out the window, only to have a few golf balls land in the backyard daily.

 • Social Club: Yes, some HOA boards of directors can be sort of like a high school clique group.
 When and if this happens, this group of friends can get together and make changes that they find convenient while leaving everyone else behind.
 In other words, if they all have young kids, here comes a splash pad!
 The tricky part is that there isn’t an actual election for this.
 Once a group is formed, there isn’t a way to officially overthrow or change that group.